SnowflakePowered/librashader/CLI.md

           For example, CONTENT-DIR=MyVerticalGames,GAME=mspacman

+  -f, --frame <FRAME>
+          The frame to render.

+          The renderer will run up to the number of frames specified here to ensure feedback and history.

+          [default: 0]

       --params <PARAMS>...
           Parameters to pass to the shader preset, comma separated with equals signs.

           For example, crt_gamma=2.5,halation_weight=0.001

       --passes-enabled <PASSES_ENABLED>
           Set the number of passes enabled for the preset

   -i, --image <IMAGE>
           The path to the input image

+      --frame-direction <FRAME_DIRECTION>
+          The direction of rendering. -1 indicates that the frames are played in reverse order

+          [default: 1]

+      --rotation <ROTATION>
+          The rotation of the output.
+0 = 0deg, 1 = 90deg, 2 = 180deg, 3 = 270deg

+          [default: 0]

+      --total-subframes <TOTAL_SUBFRAMES>
+          The total number of subframes ran.
+Default is 1

+          [default: 1]

+      --current-subframe <CURRENT_SUBFRAME>
+          The current sub frame.
+Default is 1

+          [default: 1]

   -o, --out <OUT>
           The path to the output image